Contenido del Curso

 Confusion Matrix

-When we make a prediction for a binary classification problem, there are only four possible outcomes.
+When making a prediction for a binary classification problem, there are only four possible outcomes:

-In the image above, the actual values are in descending order, and the predicted values are in ascending.
-This is the layout used in the Scikit-learn for the confusion matrix(learned later in the chapter).
-You may encounter different layouts in other visualizations, but nothing apart from the order changes.
+In the image above, the actual values (true labels) are ordered from top to bottom in descending order, while the predicted values are ordered from left to right in ascending order.
+This is the default layout used by Scikit-learn when displaying confusion matrices.

 Confusion Matrix